 - If requested, you will be given a receipt which you may then submit to your insurance company for reimbursement.

-- Referrals to specialty providers (orthopedics, dermatology, etc.)
+- Referrals to speciality providers (orthopedics, dermatology, etc.)

 - Lab tests sent to a commercial laboratory